 My practical husband said, “It’ll just take some time to gain experience.”

 “But I want everything perfect now.”

 He chuckled.
 “Ruth, no one is perfect.”
 And then, because he is an avid sports fan, he made a comparison.
-“Think about major league players.
+“Think about major-league players.
 There are mechanics and timing they have to make work together in order to get a hit.
 It’s so difficult that they get struck out more often than they get on base.”

-“McGwire hit 70 homeruns last season.”
+“McGwire hit 70 home runs last season.”

 Complete the third column by considering the things you are curious about when it comes to the pillars of writing workshop.
 In my early years of writing workshop, I was curious about establishing an environment where it was possible to confer with a single student while the rest of the class continued working.
-I was also curious about having a meaningful conference where I helped individual students grow as writers, as well using assessment to design small groups to guide a handful of students in learning together.
+I was also curious about having a meaningful conference where I helped individual students grow as writers, as well as using assessment to design small groups to guide a handful of students in learning together.
 You can download a blank copy of the table by clicking here.

 These are all solid goals for writing workshop.
 However, failure was waiting for me if I attempted to focus on them all in a single year.
 The next step after reflecting is to determine the most critical goals.
-Since the pillars are often entwined, it is important to consider what goal will have the most impact on writing workshop.
+Since the pillars are often entwined, it is important to consider which goal will have the most impact on writing workshop.

 By asking, “What has to happen first to make my other goals possible?” we are able to identify the key goals.
 For me, this meant I began with the routines and procedures of establishing an environment to make conferring possible.
 Once that was established, I knew I would be able to hone my conferring skills.
 This is a goal I worked on for several years.
 Just recently, I’ve begun using assessment to design small groups.